 This post may contain affiliate links.

-Melt In Your Mouth Toffee – Irresistible, buttery, ADDICTIVE, and just melts in your mouth!!
+Melt in Your Mouth Homemade Toffee — Irresistible, buttery, ADDICTIVE, and just melts in your mouth!!
 EASY and perfect for holiday parties, gift-giving, or cookie exchanges!!

-I don’t know anyone who doesn’t love toffee and this toffee is irresistible, addictive, and it melts in your mouth, hence the recipe title.
+I don’t know anyone who doesn’t love toffee, and this hard toffee is irresistible, addictive, and it melts in your mouth, hence the recipe title.

 It’s perfect for the holiday season to give at cookie exchanges, as a hostess gift, or to set it out at parties you’re hosting.
 People won’t be able to keep their hands off of it.